 permits and tags.

-Under the California Department of Fish and Game Code, captive tortoises cannot be transferred
+Under the California Department of Fish and Wildlife Code, captive tortoises cannot be transferred

 from one person or household to another without the permission of the Department.
 To obtain

 permission to transfer guardianship of a captive, contact Adoption Chairs at the California Turtle